treeverse/lakeFS/docs/use_cases/iso_env.md

 ### Upload the sample data to main branch

-To upload a file to the `my-repo`, use the following command.
+To upload an object to the `my-repo`, use the following command.

 ```bash
 import os